pwin/owlready2/doc/world.rst

 Working with RDFlib for performing SPARQL queries
 -------------------------------------------------

 Owlready2 uses an optimized RDF quadstore.
-This quadstore can also be acessed as an RDFlib graph as follows:
+This quadstore can also be accessed as an RDFlib graph as follows:

 ::